Cayetano Martínez

-Cayetano Martínez de Irujo y Fitz-James Stuart, 14th Count of Salvatierra, 4th Duke of Arjona (born 4 April 1963) is a Spanish equestrian.
+Cayetano Martínez de Irujo y Fitz-James Stuart, 4th Duke of Arjona, 14th Count of Salvatierra, Grandee of Spain (born 4 April 1963) is a Spanish equestrian.
 He competed in equestrian events at the 1992 Summer Olympics.

 He is the current Count of Salvatierra and Duke of Arjona.
+He had been married to the Mexican-born model and TV personality Genoveva Casanova, with whom he has a son and a daughter (twins).
+On 4 October 2025 he married Bárbara Mirjan, who works as a events coordinator.